aml-org/amf/documentation/raml_vocabularies.md

 ### Property inheritance

 Properties can hold an inheritance relationship.
 The `extends` property is used to express the inheritance relationship.
 One property term can inherit from multiple property terms.
-Data type properties cannot inherit from object properties and the other way around.
+Data type properties cannot inherit from object properties and vice versa.
-Semantics for inheritance is also provided by OWL semantics as in the following example:
+Semantics for inheritance is also provided by OWL semantics as shown in the following example:

 ``` yaml
 propertyTerms: